Why Does My Cat Get Jealous?

 Why do cats become jealous?

-Additionally, cats can quickly show jealousy should you start paying attention to something or someone else more than them.
-People often wonder: why does my cat sit on my computer keyboard?
-Well, the answer to that is simple!
-They’re jealous!
+The truth is, the answer to that is simple!
+Your cat is jealous of that electronic device because it is captivating your attention.
 This desperate “pay attention to me!” cry for help should be a clear indication to you as their owner that they want your attention, and they want it right meow.

 Interesting fact on cat jealousy: If your cat was poorly socialized as a kitten, this could lead to a cat that easily becomes codependent on you and displays signs of jealousy often.

 If you’ve brought a new member into your home, do your part to reassure your existing cat that has grown jealous that you still value them and love them dearly.
-Your cat needs reassurance, despite the fact that they might give you the cold shoulder from time to time.
+Your cat needs reassurance, although they might give you the cold shoulder from time to time.
 Deep down, we all need love.
 And that includes your cat, too!
 Don’t let that tough exterior fool you, and find ways to remind them just how special they are to you to keep their growing jealousy at bay.

 How do cats show jealousy?